Sayednoor0/MIS-Practice/README.md

 ## Dream
 ### Relax

-- Bulleted
-- List
+- The different ways you can HUGA MARA KHA.
+- Huga Mara Kha List.

-1. Numbered
+1. Offline class
-2. List
+2. Online class
+3. Sleeping during the class.
+4.

 **Bold** and _Italic_ and `Code` text